 Laser hair removal can’t be said to permanently remove unwanted body and facial hair, but it does permanently reduce the growth of this hair.
-In some areas, the follicles may be damaged enough to permanently stop producing hair, though it’s more likely that a positive reduction is seen.
+In some areas, follicles may be damaged enough to permanently stop producing hair, though it’s more likely that a positive reduction is seen.
 Most clients need a top-up appointment a few months after their treatment journey has finished, but this is entirely normal.
-Because it takes between 1-6 sessions at weekly-to-monthly intervals, beginning your treatment journey in the colder months ensures a positive reduction in the treatment area by the time we’re welcoming summer again.
+It takes between 1-6 sessions at weekly-to-monthly intervals.
+Beginning your treatment journey in the colder months ensures a positive reduction in the treatment area by the time we’re welcoming summer again.

 Is laser hair removal safe?

 Laser hair removal is entirely safe, yes.
-There’ll be a little discomfort while you’re being treated that has been likened to an elastic band being ‘pinged’ against your skin, but it should not be painful.
+There may be a little discomfort while you’re being treated.
+It has been likened to an elastic band being ‘pinged’ against your skin, but it should not be painful.
 We’ll provide you with protective eyewear to shield your eyes from the light and your treatment should run smoothly, especially in medically qualified hands.
 In order to keep your skin safe afterwards, its important you wear broad-spectrum sun protection because the treated area will be a little vulnerable and sensitive to the sun’s rays.

 Laser hair removal side effects